lagom/lagom/docs/manual/common/concepts/ServiceDiscovery.md

 <!---The following diagram illustrates service registration.
 (TBA) --->

 Many available technologies provide Service Registry capabilities.
 You will need to choose and/or develop a Service Locator for your services to run in your deployment environment (see for example [Lagom ZooKeeper Service Locator](https://github.com/jboner/lagom-service-locator-zookeeper)).
 You may need to work out a way to plug your Lagom services with a registrar.
-Lagom's integration with [[ConductR|ConductR]] makes these two steps seamless.

 ## Client-side service discovery